-- In the event an API is published, edited, or removed, the Synapse artifact corresponding to the API will be stored/updated in the configured extension point.
+- If an API is published, edited, or removed, the Synapse artifact corresponding to the API will be stored/updated in the storage through the configured extension point.

 - An event will be sent to Traffic Manager (TM) using event notifiers with the API Name, UUID, and the Gateway label of the API.

-- In a distributed deployment, Gateways are subscribed to the Traffic Manager topics.
+- In a distributed deployment, Gateways are subscribed to the Traffic Manager.
 The API Gateway will filter out the events by the Gateway label.
-It will also sort the APIs that have the Gateway label.

 Artifact synchronization at API Gateway startup¶

 At startup, the Gateway will look for the APIs with labels that it is subscribed to in the configured extension, and fetch the Synapse artifacts of those APIs.
 Those Synapse artifacts will get deployed in the Gateway.